 \subsection{AI-generated Image Detection}

 The detection of AI-generated images aims to differentiate fake images (synthesized by generative AI algorithms) from real ones (created or captured by humans).
 This problem is commonly formulated as a binary classification task.
-Preexistent approaches generally incorporate forensic patterns to classify, which can be categorized into the flaw-based~\cite{zhong2023rich,ciftci2020fakecatcher} and fingerprints-based~\cite{wang2020cnn,durall2020watch,frank2020leveraging,wolter2022wavelet} according to their forensic ground.
-The flaw-based methods capture the intricate details in low (\textit{e.g.}, texture~\cite{zhong2023rich}) or high (\textit{e.g.}, physical rules~\cite{ciftci2020fakecatcher,sarkar2024shadows}) semantic levels, while the fingerprints-based detectors identify the invisible leftover patterns of generators (\textit{e.g.}, frequency artifacts~\cite{wang2020cnn,durall2020watch,frank2020leveraging,wolter2022wavelet}).
+Preexisting approaches generally incorporate forensic patterns to classify, which can be categorized into the flaw-based~\cite{zhong2023rich,ciftci2020fakecatcher} and fingerprints-based~\cite{wang2020cnn,durall2020watch,frank2020leveraging,wolter2022wavelet} according to their forensic ground.
+The flaw-based methods capture the intricate details in low (\textit{e.g.}, texture~\cite{zhong2023rich}) or high (\textit{e.g.}, physical rules~\cite{ciftci2020fakecatcher,sarkar2024shadows}) semantic levels.
+At the same time, the fingerprints-based detectors identify the invisible leftover patterns of generators (\textit{e.g.}, frequency artifacts~\cite{wang2020cnn,durall2020watch,frank2020leveraging,wolter2022wavelet}).
 Moreover, investigations on model's generalization ability towards unseen ~\cite{liu2022detecting,jeong2022fingerprintnet,cozzolino2024raising,ojha2023towards,cozzolino2024zero,ricker2024aeroblade} and generator attribution~\cite{sha2023fake,wang2024did} have emerged.
-Some of them assume to be only accessible to real images and utilize generators (like an autoencoder) to simulate generative artifacts~\cite{zhang2019detecting,frank2020leveraging,jeong2022fingerprintnet,liu2022detecting}.
-Although remarkable, current fake image detection models still fall short in the interpretability towards human~\cite{lin2024detecting}, which causes the detection results hard-to-explain for the general populace and weakens the credibility of model output.
-Therefore, developing an expert dedicated to fake image detection with both high detection accuracy and transparency is currently urgently needed.
+Some of them are assumed to be only accessible to real images and utilize generators (like an autoencoder) to simulate generative artifacts~\cite{zhang2019detecting,frank2020leveraging,jeong2022fingerprintnet,liu2022detecting}.
+Although remarkable, current fake image detection models still fall short in interpretability towards humans~\cite {lin2024detecting}, which makes the detection results hard to explain for the general populace and weakens the credibility of the model output.
+Therefore, developing an expert dedicated to fake image detection with high detection accuracy and transparency is urgently needed.